This post contains affiliate links. Please see our disclosure policy.

 Frequently Asked Questions

-How long does it take to cook fish sticks in an air fryer?
+How long do you cook fish sticks in an air fryer?

 Fish fillets cut into 1/2-inch strips can be cooked in the air fryer for 6 minutes at 375º F, flipping them halfway through.
 You want the fish sticks to have an internal temperature of 145º F.